-A Reminder: The responsibility for initiating course changes or withdrawal rests solely with the student.
+1 Note: The responsibility for initiating course changes or withdrawal rests solely with the student.

-Students are reminded that changes to their academic programme (adding or dropping courses) must be completed by the registration change deadline by submitting a request through the "My Services" or an Academic Change Form to the Office of the Registrar.
-Neither notifying the instructor nor discontinuing class attendance will suffice.
-Administrative fees may apply to any course change.
+▲ Important: Changes to your programme (adding or dropping a course) must be made by the deadline by submitting an "Academic Change Form" to the Office of the Registrar.
+These forms are available through your "My Services" portal account.
+Notifying the instructor or discontinuing class attendance does not suffice.
 Dates for course withdrawal are specified in relation to the academic term start date.
-These dates are found online in important dates and deadlines.
+These dates are found online in key dates and important notices.